 By Terry Trucco

-At a glance: Even in the daytime the Empire reminds me of a nightclub.
+At a glance: Even in the daytime the Empire Hotel reminds us of a nightclub.

 The soaring lobby of this classic brick West Side hotel — admirably situated across the street from Lincoln Center — is a glamorous black-and-gold lair with high-backed velvet sofas, geometric prints galore, a black-and-white stone stripe floor and pale gray taffeta curtains stretching from the mezzanine to the ground like a strapless Badgley Mischka gown.
-And the grand staircase framed by a curtain is perfect for your entrance if you’re a bride, a hip-hop queen, Serena Williams (I saw her at a party here prior to the US Open) – or a guest with panache.
-Drinks are served in the dark, moody/glam bar to the side.

-The mezzanine boasts more of those golden velvet sofas, so there’s always a place to sip a cocktail, leaf through a magazine or scan an often-interesting crowd that includes a mix of Europeans and Americans and lots of hip/young (the rooftop bar is a private-party mecca).
+The mezzanine overlooks the lobby.
+With a fleet of high-blacked velvet sofas, there’s always a place to sip a cocktail, leaf through a magazine or scan an often-interesting crowd that includes a mix of international guests, Lincoln Center performance-goers and hip/stylish party-goers (the rooftop bar is a private-events mecca).

 Best detail: The iron-and-brass chandeliers, fabricated in France, that look like Noguchi sculptures — or gigantic earrings.